claudiogn/spotify-web-app/README.md

 # spotify-web-app
-A web application to lern how to use Spotify API
+A web application to learn how to use Spotify API